-Thank you for expressing interest in volunteering to tutor.
+Thank you for expressing interest in being a volunteer tutor.
 The San Diego Council on Literacy supports a variety of literacy programs throughout San Diego County.
-These programs provide one-on-one, small group, computer assisted, and classroom tutoring services for adults, youth, and families.
-You do not need to have previous experience to be a tutor.
-Patience, flexibility, a sense of humor, and a love for reading and helping people are traits of a successful tutor.
-You must be 18 years of age or older to tutor with most of our literacy programs.
+These programs provide one-on-one, small group, computer-assisted, and classroom instruction services for adults, youth, and families.
+Volunteers do not need to have previous experience to be a tutor.
+Patience, flexibility, a sense of humor, and a love for reading and helping people are characteristics of a successful tutor.
+You must be 18 years of age or older to tutor with most literacy programs.

 Use our convenient online registration form to register, or you can call the Literacy Referral Line at 888-850-READ (7323) for more information.

-Alternatively, please forward your name, address, phone number, and the program you are interested in through personal email to Contact@literacysandiego.org.
+Alternatively, please forward your name, address, phone number, and the program you are interested to Contact@literacysandiego.org.

-The time commitment is 2, 1 ½ -hour sessions a week for 3 hours total per week.
-Most programs like you to commit to tutoring for at least 6 months.
-The training ranges from 12 – 15 hours depending on the program.
-Hours and locations are very flexible throughout the county.
+The time commitment is 2, 1 ½ -hour sessions per week.
+Most programs ask volunteers to commit to tutoring for at least 6 months.
+Tutor training ranges from 12 – 15 hours depending on the program.
+Hours and locations are flexible throughout the county.

-Youth and Children – Tutor children one-on-one at schools or community centers.
-Most opportunities to tutor children require you to be available during the school day.
-There are a limited number of programs that have opportunities available during evenings and weekends.
+Youth and Children – Tutor children one-on-one.
+Most opportunities to tutor children require volunteers to be available during the school day.
+There are a limited number of programs that have tutoring opportunities available during evenings and weekends.
 The time commitment is one hour a week for a period of 3 – 4 months.
-The training sessions are usually 3 – 5 hours on a Saturday morning.
+Tutor training sessions are usually 3 – 5 hours.

-ESL (English as a Second Language) – Tutor adults to improve their speaking and literacy skills in English.
+ESL (English as a Second Language) – Tutor adults to improve their mastery of English.
 The time commitment is one day a week for 2 hours.
 Locations and times vary throughout the county.
-Usually this program takes place at church community centers.
-The training is approximately 12 hours.
+Tutor training is approximately 12 hours.

 Family Literacy – Work with parents and children ages 0 – 5.
-Help parents improve their literacy and parenting skills to break the cycle of illiteracy.
+Help parents improve their literacy and parenting skills.
 The training, time commitment and available hours vary depending on the program.
-Many of these programs take place at local elementary schools or libraries.